GaryGapinski/fail2ban-extras/filters.d/sshd-extra.md

-That combination, particularly the restrictions on host keys, key exchange, ciphers, and MACs seems effective against over 80% of arrivees
-(who at the the time of this writing identify as `SSH-2.0-libssh-0.6.3` for which I have no good explanation).
+That combination, particularly the restrictions on host keys, key exchange, ciphers, and MACs has been observed to effectively deny over 80% of arrivees (which at the the time of this writing identify as `SSH-2.0-libssh-0.6.3` for which I have no good interpretation).
-They FIN ACK as soon as they see the server key exchange init (observed as `Connection closed by <address> port <port> [preauth]` in `auth.log`).
+These FIN ACK as soon as they see the server key exchange init (observed as `Connection closed by <address> port <port> [preauth]` in `auth.log`).
 The ones who get farther encounter
 `no matching key exchange method found`.

+Those sshd_config settings of course require that both the server and the client are recent implementations of the OpenSSH protocol.

 Example jail configuration: